arenagroove/augmented-intelligence-toolkit/04-sample-output-gallery.md

 ---

-## 10. ✅ Verification Awareness
+## 11. ✅ Verification Awareness

 **Prompt:**
-> “Are AI-generated medical diagnoses more accurate than doctors?”
+> Are AI-generated medical diagnoses more accurate than doctors?

 **Verification Mode:** external
 > Some radiology studies support this [source]